-A TPMS warning light that flashes on start-up and then stays on is frequently caused by an incorrect sensor programming or sensor failure.
-If your TPMS light flashes for 30 to 90 seconds turning the ignition on, then stays on once your car is running, it means there’s a fault in the TPMS itself or the control module is not receiving a signal from one or more than one sensor.
+A TPMS warning light that flashes on start-up and stays on is frequently caused by an incorrect sensor programming or sensor failure.
+If your TPMS light flashes for 30 to 90 seconds, turning the ignition on, then stays on once your car is running, it means there’s a fault in the TPMS itself, or the control module is not receiving a signal from one or more than one sensor.

 How To Fix A TPMS Light That Comes Up When The Tire Pressure Is Right

 The first thing to check if your TPMS light comes on even when the tire pressure is adequate is the tire gauge itself.
-Tire pressure monitoring systems installed on modern vehicles are very sensitive and a deviation of +/- 2 psi may be sufficient to illuminate the warning light.
-It is therefore advisable to only use a digital manometer to measure and adjust the air pressure inside your tires.
+Tire pressure monitoring systems installed on modern vehicles are susceptible, and a deviation of +/- 2 psi may be sufficient to illuminate the warning light.
+Therefore, it is advisable only to use a digital manometer to measure and adjust the air pressure inside your tires.
 Most dial gauges aren’t accurate enough to correctly adjust tire pressure on a vehicle equipped with TPMS sensors.

 When in doubt, and especially during wintertime, increasing your tire pressure by 2 to 4 psi may be enough to prevent temperature variations from causing the tire pressure warning light to light up in the morning.

 When a sensor’s battery is discharged, it must be replaced.
-Unfortunately, it’s not possible to access the batteries contained inside pressure sensors equipping cars on roads nowadays.
+Unfortunately, it’s impossible to access the batteries contained inside pressure sensors equipping cars on roads nowadays.
 Therefore, the batteries can’t be tested without the help of an OBD2 scan tool.
-Moreover, as it is impossible to access to batteries, a sensor whose battery is defective will need to be replaced anyway.
+Moreover, as it is impossible to access batteries, a sensor whose battery is defective will need to be replaced anyway.

 TPMS Sensors Relearn Procedures